 Current guidelines suggest that the amount of homework given centers around the “10-minute rule.”
 The principle is that first-graders receive 10 minutes of homework each day, and with each subsequent grade, a further 10 minutes is added.
 This means that fourth-grade students should receive 40 minutes of homework, which increases all the way through to a high-school senior, who would need to complete two hours.

 However, research has shown that if teens have too much homework (and go over the two-hour mark), there is no greater benefit.
 In fact, excessive amounts can cause kids to burn-out, become disillusioned and despondent, and actually results in less effort and achievement; it can also have a serious impact on physical and mental health.

 A report highlighting research conducted by the Stanford Graduate School of Education and published in the Journal of Experimental Education gathered information from over 4,000 children with privileged backgrounds and found that too much homework is linked to medical ailments such as headaches and stomach-related issues, sleep deprivation, exhaustion and substantial weight loss.
 As well as physical problems, teens with an excessive amount of homework suffered from mental health issues, such as depression, anxiety and stress.

 Stress is particularly evident in high-school students, when the pressure is on to perform at an advanced level; too much homework can cause teens to lose balance in their lives, feel panicked and experience a sense of not being in control.
-An NPR report highlights the serious detrimental effect academic stress can have on teens and their families, and states that 40% of parents asked felt that their high-school children were experiencing stress, with 24% attributing that stress to homework.
+An NPR report highlights the serious detrimental effect academic stress can have on teens and their families, and states that 40 percent of parents asked felt that their high-school children were experiencing stress, with 24 percent attributing that stress to homework.

 What You Can Do to Ease the Load